 Fullerton and Rogers (1993) have conducted an extensive study of lifetime incidence of the U.S. tax system; in effect, they've "redone" Pechman in a lifetime setting.
-They construct a measure of lifetime income by estimating age-income profiles for different demographic groups and use it to impute a stream of wage rates from which their lifetime income can be constructed.
-They measure lifetime income on the sources side.
-Fullerton and Rogers find that the system of federal, state, and local sales and excise taxes in the United States is roughly as regressive in a life-cycle perspective as in an annual perspective.
+The authors construct a measure of lifetime income by estimating age-income profiles for different demographic groups.
+This is used to impute a stream of wage rates from which their lifetime income can be constructed: they measure lifetime income on the sources side.
+Fullerton and Rogers find that the system of federal, state, and local sales and excise taxes in the United States is roughly as regressive in a lifecycle perspective as in an annual perspective.
 This finding cannot be easily carried over to a VAT.
-The tax rates facing consumers in their study range widely from 0 (housing) to 79 percent (tobacco).
-Much of the regressivity is due to the fact that necessities tend to be taxed at higher rates than luxury goods.
+The tax rates facing consumers in their study range widely from 0 (housing) to 79% (tobacco).
+Much of the regressivity is due to the fact that necessities tend to be taxed at higher rates than are luxury goods.
 Presumably, a VAT would be structured differently.

 Policy makers may be apprehensive about an approach that must make heroic assumptions about future income and consumption streams to assess the distributional impact of a consumption tax.
-The U.S. Congress Joint Committee on Taxation (JCT) (1993) recently considered this issue and proposed a five-year window to approximate lifetime income.
-This approach probably deals well with the problem of transitory fluctuations to income but does not capture life-cycle considerations very well.
-The JCT found that nearly 90 percent of the observations in their study were in a five-year, average-income decile that was within one decile of their annual income decile.
-They concluded that single-year income measures are reasonably good measures for permanent income (p.
+The Joint Committee on Taxation (JCT) (1993) recently has considered this issue and proposed using a five year window to approximate lifetime income.
+This approach probably deals best with the problem of transitory fluctuations to income but does not capture life cycle considerations very well.
+The JCT found that nearly 90% of the observations in their study were in a five year average income decile that was within one decile of their annual income decile.
+They conclude that single year income measures are reasonably good measures for permanent income (p.
 86).
-This finding contrasts sharply with Fullerton and Rogers's analysis, however; they find that less than half (46%) of the individuals in their sample are in a lifetime-income decile within one decile of their annual income decile.
-Fullerton and Rogers's finding indicates that a five-year income measure may not be a good proxy for lifetime income and that analyses based on lifetime income measures may give substantially different results than analyses based on annual income measures.
+This finding contrasts sharply with Fullerton and Rogers' analysis, however, in which they find that less than half (46%) of the individuals in their sample are in a lifetime income decile within one decile of their annual income decile.
+Fullerton and Rogers' finding indicates that a five year income measure may not be a good proxy for lifetime income and that analyses based on lifetime income measures may give substantially different results than analyses based on annual income measures.